Print This Page

 This morning, fly to Bangkok.
 Relax in a dayroom to reflect on your Southeast Asian adventure, or continue your exploration through the city’s numerous golden temples and famous floating marketplaces.
 Then, a Go Ahead Representative escorts you to the airport for your return flight home.

 In order to enter Myanmar and Laos, U.S. and Canadian citizens need a valid passport with an expiration date extending at least six months beyond the reentry date.
-A visa is required for U.S. and Canadian passport holders to enter each country.
-Although it is possible to obtain a Laotian visa at the airport upon arrival, a Myanma visa must be obtained before departure.
-We recommend that you obtain both of your visas in advance using our provider VisaCentral (www.visacentral.com/goaheadtours).
-If you are not a U.S. or Canadian citizen, you must contact each country’s consulate for your specific entry requirements.
+Additionally, U.S. and Canadian passport holders must obtain a visa in order to enter Myanmar and Laos.
+The visa for entry into Myanmar must be secured in advance, while you have the option to obtain a Laotian visa upon arrival.
+You may choose to obtain your individual visas in advance by applying directly to each country’s consulate or by using a visa provider, such as our partner company, VisaCentral.
+If you’re not a U.S. or Canadian citizen, you must contact each country’s consulate for your specific entry requirements.

 Airlines have varying weight restrictions on luggage.
 Some airlines may impose additional charges if you choose to check any baggage.
 Please contact your airline or refer to its website for detailed information regarding your airline’s checked baggage policies.
 Bear in mind that your luggage will probably weigh more on your return trip due to souvenir shopping.
 We allow only one suitcase per person.
 One carry-on bag is also permitted, provided that it does not exceed 45 inches (length + width + height).
 There may be times when you will have to handle your own bags, and you’ll find that lightweight luggage provides a distinct advantage.
 Make sure you label your baggage and carry valuables, medication and documents in your carry-on luggage.